Melanistic Masks (Em)

 Brown Melanistic Masks

-Brown masks can be seen in some Rhodesian Ridgebacks and many Dogue de Bordeaux, but are not always visible on an orange-red base color.
-In a combination with ivory or yellow coat, the contrast between sable coat and brown mask can be seen way better.
+Brown masks can be seen in some Rhodesian Ridgebacks and many Dogue de Bordeaux, but are not always visible against their orange-red base color.
+It’s easier to see a brown mask on fawn or cream dogs.

 Blue Melanistic Masks